conan-io/docs/reference/misc.rst

     def stable()

-Get the major item from the version string only if stable. `0.Y.Z` is not considered stable in semver.
-If version is not stable it will return the actual version
+Get the stable version in a `<major>.Y.Z format, otherwise return the version `0.Y.Z` is not considered stable in semantic versioning.
+If version is not stable it will return the actual version.

 .. code-block:: bash